chrlutz/apt-repos/docs/Configuration.md

 * **$HOME/.apt-repos**: The 'old' folder for user specific config files - support for this folder is deprecated.
 * **/etc/apt-repos**: The folder for the host global (shared) configuration.

-Apt-repos interprets all files combined from these folders and ending with ".suites" or ".repos" in alphabetical order.
-You are free to name the first part (before .suites or .repos) however you want.
+Apt-repos interprets all files combined from these folders ending with the suffixes ".suites" or ".repos".
+You are free to name the first part (before the suffix) however you want.
+The files are sorted by their filename without suffix in alphabetical order.
 Once a file with a particular filename is read in a folder, it is ignored in a latter read folder.
 This way it is possible to override global settings.
 It is also possible to use the (unchanged) global configuration and to just add custom suites to files specified with disjunct filenames.
+If necesssary, it is also possible to override just single sections of a file using the key *Oid* (see description below).

 As an alternative, apt-repos could be called with the command line switch **--basedir** that allows us to define a basedir to look for config files.
 If this basedir is defined, other folders will not be read.
 This feature is also available within the apt_repos library and called by `apt_repos.setAptReposBaseDir(basedir)`.